 - The use of instructional content and methods that draw on and honor students' differences, especially in terms of their race, ethnicity, and culture.

 - A technical term for the amount of time and attention a reader devotes to a text.
 Strong engagement by a reader tends to produce better reading comprehension.
+More broadly in the field of education, engagement refers to the joint commitment and attention that educators and students give to the material they study, for the learning environments they create, and for the activities, products, and accomplishments they share.

 - A reader's motivation to finish and understand a text.
 Fun can be part of enthusiasm, but not all of it–it's possible to be enthusiastic about texts that aren't necessarily fun!